ppotturi/adp-documentation/docs/Getting-Started/onboarding-a-user.md

 - Admin - A user who can manage the Delivery Project, including editing it and managing its members

 If a user is going to be a Technical user, you will need to provide a github handle so they can be added to the correct teams in github.

+If neither 'additional permission' roles are selected, the user will be added to the delivery project as a "Team Member"

 ![Create Delivery Project Member](../images/adp-create-delivery-project-member.png)